 Still, given all the forms of entertainment available today, fraternal orders per se have waned in popularity with Americans under the age of 40.
 But Lettelier says Masonic teachings continue to reach new audiences through other formats.
 Ever heard of a little movie called Star Wars?
 Lettelier recognizes Masonic ideas in the Jedi philosophy about mastering the Force.
 Perhaps the Masons have succeeded in taking over the world, after all.

 For more about Masonic history and collectibles, visit Dave Lettelier’s Phoenixmasonry Masonic Museum.
-And don’t miss the Collectors Weekly Hall of Fame collection, Oft Seen: Art From the Lodge and Other Secret Societies, from the Webb Collection presented by the Halsey Gallery at the College of Charleston, South Carolina.
+And don’t miss Oft Seen: Art From the Lodge and Other Secret Societies from the Webb Collection presented by the Halsey Gallery at the College of Charleston, South Carolina.